18 Week Access Policy

 1. INTRODUCTION

-This document outlines the policy to be followed by Fairfield Independent Hospital in the management of NHS Choose and Book patients.
+This policy in place outlines the criteria to be followed by Fairfield Independent Hospital in the management of NHS Choose and Book patients.

-The purpose of this document is to ensure that all patients are managed consistently and according to national and local policies.
+Its purpose of this document is to ensure that all patients are managed consistently and according to national and local policies including the NHS Elective Recovery Programme

-This document is for use with NHS patients only and must be used in line with the Hospital’s PAS system.
+This document is for NHS patients only .

 2. KEY PRINCIPLES